apache/allura/Allura/docs/platform_tour.rst

 admin
-  This tool is installed in all projects, and allows the administration of the project's tools, authentication, and authorization search
+  This tool is installed in all projects, and allows the administration of the project's tools, authentication, and authorization Git, Hg, SVN
-  This tool is installed in all projects, and provides the ability to search a project for various types of artifacts. home
-  This tool is installed in all projects, and provides the ability to customize the project landing page with "widgets" shared by other tools.
-Git, Hg, SVN
-  These tools allow you to host a version control system in the Forge.
+  These tools allow you to host a version control system in Allura.
   They also provides the ability to "fork" Git and Hg repos in order to provide your own extensions.
 Wiki